netagonen/exercises/project_euler/README.md

+# Project Euler solutions

 A challenge for the brain using Ruby.

 The exercises could be found here: https://projecteuler.net/archives